xabbu42/Master/arbeit.md

 $Γ ⊃ Δ, □A$ and $𝒯_R$ for $Γ ⊃ Δ, □(A → B)$.

 1\.\ case: $□(A → B)$ or $□A$ is a weakening formula of the last rule.
-Just weaken in $□B$ instead in that proof.
+Then removing them from that proof gives the required proof.
+This includes the case when $□B$ is the principal formula of the last rule of either proof, as then the last rule is $(⊃ □)$ which has no side formulas on the right.

 2\.\ case: $□(A → B)$ or $□A$ is a side formula of the last rule.
+Then also $□B$ is a side formula of that rule.
 Use the induction hypothesis on the premises of that rule with the other proof and append the same rule.

 3\.\ case: $□(A → B)$ and $□A$ are the principal formula of the last rule.
 Then the last rules have the following form: